ahsandar/constantine/README.md

 > `docker-compose up -d`

-If you want to set it up as a systemd service use the `docker-compose@.service file` place it in `/etc/systemd/system/` and update the `WorkingDirectory`
+If you want to set it up as a systemd service use the `docker-compose@.service` file and place it in `/etc/systemd/system/` and update the `WorkingDirectory`

 Then you can start and stop it as such